airgap-it/beacon-docs/docs/beacon/wallets.md

 Galleon is a deployment of Tezori, an open-source wallet frame-work for Tezos, supporting both software and hardware wallets in eight languages on Mac, Windows, and Linux.

-## Can I use all features of beacon with all wallets?
+## Can I use all features of Beacon with all wallets?

-Wallets are encouraged to support all features that beacon offers.
+Wallets are encouraged to support all features that Beacon offers.
 Please refer to the following matrix to check which features are supported in major wallets.

 |                           | Temple               | Kukai                                         | Spire | AirGap | Galleon |
 | ------------------------- | -------------------- | --------------------------------------------- | ----- | ------ | ------- |